digital-ai/release-integration-sdk-python/README.md

 # Digital.ai Release Python SDK

-The **Digital.ai Release Python SDK** (`digitalai-release-sdk`) provides a set of tools for developers to create container-based plugins with Digital.ai Release.
-It simplifies plugin creation by offering built-in methods to interact with the execution environment.
+The **Digital.ai Release Python SDK** (`digitalai-release-sdk`) provides a set of tools for developers to create container-based integration with Digital.ai Release.
+It simplifies integration creation by offering built-in functions to interact with the execution environment.

 ## Features
 - Define custom tasks using the `BaseTask` abstract class.